Sematext Integrations Guide

 We accept JSON messages using any log shipper and any logging library, as long as they contain a valid token.
 The basic settings for sending data using the Socket protocols are:

 - index: bb50181f-5fad-4639-b880-7c49e036ae02 (example token)

-You need to add Sematext repository and install Sematext monitoring agent.
+You need to add the Sematext repository and install Sematext Monitoring Agent.
 It is available for various Linux distributions as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
 Choose your distribution and install required packages.
-Once installed, move to the next step, that is, agent configuration setup
+Once installed, move to the Agent Setup step.

-Sematext Monitor agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
+Sematext Monitoring Agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
 It can run in two different modes: